 Japanned Center Table

 The rectangular red japanned top above single drawer, the faces of the carcass of convex form above four scrolled legs connected by an x-frame stretcher terminating in bun feet.

-English or Anglo-Dutch, c.
-1679
+English or Anglo-Dutch, Pre 1680